 Liquidity risk is the risk the Company will not be able to meet its financial obligations as they become due and arises through the excess of financial obligations over available financial assets due at any point in time.
-As at October 31, 2014, PolyMet had cash of \$8.866 million and a working capital deficiency of \$30.934 million.
-The significant reduction in working capital during the period is a result of the \$33.073 million convertible debt due to Glencore AG, a wholly owned subsidiary of Glencore Xstrata plc (together "Glencore") becoming a current liability on the basis it matures on September 30, 2015.
+As at January 31, 2015, PolyMet had cash of \$9.301 million and a working capital deficiency of \$31.672 million primarily due to the \$33.451 million convertible debt due to Glencore becoming a current liability on the basis it matures on September 30, 2015.
 If Glencore does not exchange the convertible debt for common shares, PolyMet will need to renegotiate the agreement or raise sufficient funds to repay the debt.
 While in the past the Company has been successful in renegotiating debt and closing financing agreements, there can be no assurance it will be able to do so again.

-Management believes that, based upon the underlying value of the NorthMet Project, the advanced stage of permitting, the ongoing discussions with numerous investment banks and investors including Glencore regarding potential financing, and the recent execution of a confidential and non-binding term sheet for a loan facility of up to \$30 million expected to close in early calendar 2015, that financing will continue to be available from Glencore and/or other potential third party sources allowing the Company to meet its current obligations, as well as fund ongoing development, capital expenditures and administration expenses in accordance with the Company's spending plans for the next twelve months.
+Management believes that, based upon the underlying value of the NorthMet Project, the advanced stage of permitting, the ongoing financing arrangements with Glencore in the form of the \$30 million non-convertible debenture, the ongoing discussions with numerous investment banks and investors including Glencore regarding potential financing, that financing will continue to be available from Glencore and/or other potential third party sources allowing the Company to meet its current obligations, as well as fund ongoing development, capital expenditures and administration expenses in accordance with the Company's spending plans for the next twelve months.

-See additional discussion in the "Financial Instruments and Risk Management" section below.
+See additional discussion in the "Summary of Recent Events and Outlook" section above and "Financial Instruments and Risk Management" section below.

-As at October 31, 2014 and for the three and nine months ended October 31, 2014 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares
+As at January 31, 2015 and 2014 and for the years ended January 31, 2015, 2014, and 2013 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares